Coder-RD/SQL-Challenge/README.md

 ### 📊 Data Analysis

 This challenge demonstrates how SQL can be used to extract meaningful information from structured datasets by combining filtering conditions with aggregate functions.

 ### ✅ Status

+**Completed 🎉**

+---

+## 🆕 Day 28 – Population Density Difference

+### 🎯 Challenge

+**Population Density Difference**

+### 💻 Platform

+**HackerRank**

+### 🗄️ Language

+**SQL**

+### 📚 Concepts Practiced

+- 🔹 SELECT
+- 🔹 MAX()
+- 🔹 MIN()
+- 🔹 Aggregate Functions
+- 🔹 Arithmetic Operations
+- 🔹 Population Analysis
+- 🔹 Data Aggregation
+- 🔹 Numerical Data Processing
+- 🔹 Query Writing

+### 📂 Files Added

+    Day28-SQL/
+    ├── Population Density Difference.sql
+    └── Screenshot 2026-08-23 110107.png

+### 💡 Key Concept

+The **Population Density Difference** challenge focuses on finding the difference between the maximum and minimum population values in the `CITY` table.

+The query uses the `MAX()` and `MIN()` aggregate functions and subtracts the minimum population from the maximum population.

+### 🔑 SQL Query Concept

+    SELECT MAX(POPULATION) - MIN(POPULATION)
+    FROM CITY;

+### 🧠 How the Query Works

+- `MAX(POPULATION)` finds the highest population value in the `CITY` table.
+- `MIN(POPULATION)` finds the lowest population value.
+- The subtraction operation calculates the difference between these two values.

+### 🎯 Learning Outcome

+Through this challenge, I practiced how to:

+- Find the maximum value using `MAX()`.
+- Find the minimum value using `MIN()`.
+- Perform arithmetic operations in SQL.
+- Combine aggregate functions in a single query.
+- Analyze numerical data.
+- Solve database problems using concise SQL queries.

+### 📊 Data Analysis

+This challenge demonstrates how aggregate functions can be combined with arithmetic operations to quickly derive useful insights from a dataset.

+### ✅ Status